Firelack/Roses-Trades/README.md

 - [x] Add block and potted_rose for rose.
 - [x] Add block and natural special_rose generation in biomes.
 - [x] Prevent "Special Rose" from dropping as items → increment counter instead.

-- [ ] Implement a global rose counter tied to each player (persistent data).
+### ❗ Important

+- [ ] Add language compatibility for mod text (ModCommands, SpecialRoseBlock, SpecialRoseItem).

 ### 📊 Rose Counter

 - [ ] Add a HUD/overlay to show the counter only when harvesting.
 - [ ] Integrate the counter into the mod menu (always accessible).
-- [ ] Save/load the counter between game sessions.
+- [x] Save/load the counter between game sessions.
+- [x] Add commands to see position and leaderboard.

 ### 🎁 Mod Main Menu